 In fact, some molds release spores and a musty odor.
 Molds are known to cause a variety of health effects, including respiratory problems as well as inflammatory and immune system responses.
 Mold can especially adversely affect those with asthma, hypersensitivity pneumonitis, severe allergies, immune suppression, or other chronic inflammatory lung diseases.

 Along with the other personal protective equipment you may be using to protect yourself while you sift through the rubble and flooded areas after a hurricane, choosing the right respiratory personal protective equipment (PPE) to protect yourself from mold, that might be growing in these areas, is an important decision.
+Please also check our technical bulletin on mold remediation for updated guidance, including a link to information pertaining to schools and commercial buildings.

 PPE Recommendations to Consider for Small Areas Where Mold Might Be Present

 When cleaning up moldy areas less than 100 square feet, NIOSH approved N95 filtering facepiece respirators or half masks with replaceable 100 level particulate filters (N100, R100 or P100) may be used in conjunction with disposable coveralls, gloves and goggles.
+For more information, please see our FAQ on potential hazards and respiratory protection after a flood or a hurricane.

 PPE Recommendations to Consider for Larger Areas Where Mold May Be Growing